Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - **mkisofs.exe** must be available as specified in the script.
     Alternatives such as `genisoimage` (e.g., under WSL2 on Windows Server 2022/Windows 11) are supported if you adjust `$mkisofs` and related script variables accordingly.

+- **Disk Parameters:**
+  You may omit the `disk_format:` and/or the `disks:` parameter (in whole or in part) from your parameter YAML file if you do not wish to change disk provisioning type or disk sizes for some or all disks, as already defined in the template VM.
+  In this case, the cloned VM will inherit the disk settings for the omitted items from the template as-is.

 ---

 ## 🛠️ Troubleshooting